brenordv/docker_network_conn_monitor/readme.md

 STATISTICS_API_HOST=0.0.0.0
 ```

+To change the port, you also need to change the EXPOSE value in the Dockerfile.

 # History Database
 ## How to use the database
 You need something that can access the database info.
 I recommend using DBeaver (https://dbeaver.io)